Michigan’s Sorority Dilemma

 Either way, the sorority will be putting their chapter at risk: on the one hand, if they require their members to live in chapter house for another year, they risk many of those members dropping out of the chapter so they can live off campus for their upperclassmen years.
 On the other hand, if the sorority waits for the new members from the winter 2020 recruitment, they might not receive the number of women needed to fill the house, resulting in the chapter’s increased likelihood of losing their house.

-These changes would affect many individuals and organizations outside of the Greek community, such as clubs on campus, freshman involvement, and off-campus housing options.
+These changes would affect many individuals and organizations outside of the Greek community, such as clubs on campus, freshman involvement, and off-campus housing options which may have been serviced by companies like house builders cyprus.
 On the bright side, this change to winter primary recruitment would likely increase the freshmen women involvement in clubs and organizations outside of Greek Life, and relieve some of the pressures freshmen might feel to join a sorority.
 This could increase the presence of many clubs on campus, resulting in more active, involved, well-rounded freshmen.

 This change will almost certainly cause the number of women in the Panhellenic community to decrease, possibly causing the presence of Greek Life altogether to fade, and over time disappear completely.